 4 Keeping your eye on the ball/being strategic

 The participants had decided that they would make a real difference to their customer’s organisation and that this would result in a big sale.
-This clear vision led to people continually qualifying, working where power and decision were, creating strategic partnerships at the top and confronting stuck selling situations directly.
-If there was no obvious sign of forward momentum, they did something, even a ‘No’ was an opportunity to move forward.
-However, this was done with much caring for individuals, the organisation and the good name of their Company.
+This clear vision led to people continually qualifying, working where power and decision were, creating strategic partnerships at the top, and directly confronting stuck selling situations.
+If there was no obvious sign of momentum, they did something.
+Even a ‘No’ was an opportunity to move forward.
+However, they did this with much caring for individuals, the organisation, and their company’s good name.
 People enjoyed working with directors and understanding their problems.

 5 Finding ways to add value

 People wanted to give back value to customers wherever it was possible.
-The value could be information about what was going on at bottom of organisation.
-It could be Company resource or a way of solving business problems.
-It could be help with human or organisational problems or helping the client put a case.
-The added value led to the person being seen as a valuable asset, not just a ‘Vendor’.
+The benefit could be information about what was going on at the bottom of the organisation.
+It could be a Company resource or a way of solving business problems.
+It could be helping with human or organisational problems or helping the client put a case.
+The added value led to the person being a valuable asset, not just a ‘Vendor’.

 6 Being natural, avoiding role playing

 All were authentic in their interaction with customers.
 They avoided role-playing or using ‘techniques’.
-When they are natural and real others can be natural and real.
+When they are natural and honest, others can be natural and real.

 7 Avoiding IT departments and computers

-They made contact and strong connections to business decision makers who wanted to improve business performance.
-They sold improved performance not IT.
+They made contact and strong connections with business decision-makers who wanted to improve business performance.
+They sold enhanced performance, not IT.

-The group of sales people said “This is accurate, we don’t need to make any changes to the profile, we need to decide what to do!”
+The salespeople said, “This is accurate.
+We don’t need to make any changes to the profile.
+We need to decide what to do!”
 The data was used by the company, together with other work, to plan the recruitment and development of sales staff.

-The process also helped the excellent performers become even better as they had a language for describing what they did, so they could help each other.
+The process also helped the excellent performers become even better as they had a language for describing what they did so that they could help each other.
 The interviews also helped them be more consciously aware of their skills.

 There was one unexpected side effect.
-The group of excellent sales people saw how important and valuable they were in the company and became stronger as a group as a result.
+The excellent salespeople saw how important and valuable they were in the company and became a stronger group.